 The best thing is homemade furniture wax polish is easy to make and can be customized according to your liking by adding your favorite scent to it.

-You can use these non-toxic and natural paste wax for polishing the cutting boards in your kitchen or to sparkle your antique furniture, bed frames, or hardwood floors.
+You can use these non-toxic and natural paste wax to polish the cutting boards in your kitchen or sparkle your antique furniture, bed frames, or hardwood floors.